iagobruno/laravel-queue-demo/README.md

 sail yarn run dev
 ```

-Now you can access the project at http://localhost in the browser.
+Now you can access the project at http://localhost in your browser.

 ## How it works